canonical/synapse-operator/src-docs/charm_state.py.md

 Create a decorator that injects the argument charm_state to an observer hook.

-If the configuration is invalid, it sets the state to Blocked and does not call the wrapped observer.
+If the configuration is invalid, set the state to Blocked if it is a Hook or to failed if it is an Action and do not call the wrapped observer.

 This decorator can be used in an observer method of a CharmBaseWithState class or a class/instance that has an attribute _charm that points to a CharmBaseWithState instance.